-The above analyses highlight the need for the NYSRC to consider the development of new reliability rules requiring the planning the system for maintaining reliability during, and timely recovery from extreme weather events.
-The RRS has concluded that in the absence of such rules, climate change -- exacerbated by the vulnerability of wind and solar generation to extreme weather -- is likely to make the future NYCA infrastructure increasingly vulnerable to extreme weather events.
+The above analyses highlight the need for the NYSRC to develop new reliability rules requiring the planning for and recovering from extreme weather events.
+RRS has concluded that in the absence of such rules, climate change -- exacerbated by the vulnerability of wind and solar generation to extreme weather -- is likely to make the future NYCA infrastructure increasingly vulnerable to extreme weather events.

-Accordingly, RRS recommends that the NYSRC should adopt an "extreme weather resource adequacy criterion" -- such as the 1-in-10-year LOLE criterion or a new criterion13 -- for mitigating loss of load impacts of extreme weather events.
-Development of an "extreme weather resource adequacy criterion" shall include the use of the results of probabilistic resource adequacy assessments of the reliability impacts of a range of types of extreme weather events, to be conducted by the NYISO staff.
+Accordingly, RRS recommends that the NYSRC should adopt an "extreme weather resource adequacy criterion" -- such as the 1-in-10-year LOLE criterion or a new criterion -- for determining additional resource requirements (over and above existing IRM requirements) for mitigating loss of load impacts of extreme weather events.